Indiscriminate covers of infinite translation surfaces are innocent, not devious: Finite covers of infinite surfaces

 be a labeling (a bijection) to the fiber.
 The associated {\em monodromy representation} (which depends on the labeling) is the group homomorphism $M_\ell: \pi_1(S,s_0) \to \Pi_d$ defined so that

+where we have multiplied on the right by $\gamma^{-1}$ to make this map into a homomorphism (as opposed to an anti-homomorphism).
 Conversely, such a representation determines an action on $\{1,\ldots, d\}$ and so, from the above discussion, a choice of a monodromy representation $\pi_1(S,s_0) \to \Pi_d$ determines a $d-$fold cover of $S$.
 Given two such representations, the covers are isomorphic if and only if they differ by conjugation by an element of $\Pi_d$, which has the effect of changing the labeling function.
 Thus, the space of $d$-fold covers of $S$ up to isomorphism is canonically identified with

 We endow $\Hom\big(\pi_1(S,s_0),\Pi_d\big)$ with the topology of pointwise convergence (or equivalently, the subspace topology coming from the inclusion of $\Hom\big(\pi_1(S,s_0),\Pi_d\big)$ into the product space $\Pi_d^{\pi_1(S,s_0)}$), and this space of covers gets the quotient topology.